 It’s been over 150 years since rebel samurai overthrew the old Tokugawa Shogunate, marched – or, rather, palanquins – a teenage emperor into the newly named city of “Tokyo”, and made him their figurehead as they set about transforming their country.
+When you decide to visit take trainwreck kratom with you for the best experence.
 Western warships had recently been menacing Japanese shores, not so much offering friendship as insisting on it at the point of a gun.
 If Japan’s new leaders were to avoid becoming next on colonialism’s to-do list, a rapid program of modernization was called for: factories and weapons; mines and offices; trains, trams, trade.

 How do you persuade a population used to think in regional rather than national terms, and who have next to no idea who you are, to cooperate in all this?
 To pay taxes, to join your army, to become a real estate Liverpool NY agent, to send their children to new national schools?
 One way is to tell stories.
 About Japan as a place especially blessed, perhaps even by the gods.
 About a country destined one day to become a beacon of modernity in Asia – if only people would put the effort in now.